GiorgosXou/RaSpyCam/README.md

 * I have so many more important things to work on, that i have no idea how and why i made what i 've made and uploaded what i've uploaded, i don't know if actually there is any reason behind, but always it depends so ... yeah, have a nice day people out there.

+* I uploaded it  because i thought it would help someone to get started with those stuffs ...

 * It Works ...

 * The answer To what you've asked was always the question  [...]